FeathersRe/PIXIE/README.md

 The transition from PySimpleGUI to ttkbootstrap brings a paradigm shift to our program development, as it also marks an architecture change from function-based procedural programming to Object-Oriented procedural programming.
 With the foundation of the structure being set in this stage, future improvements on UI will be easily adapted to the system.

+### Final-Degree-Conversion Algorithm
+A common way to utilise stable diffusion in image processing is through the use of [StableDiffusionWebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+However, as our team aims for a fully self-directed approach, the back-end manipulation of the system is most crucial in our implementation.
+In our attempt, we manage to set up the stable diffusion model particularly with the help of the [Diffusers Lib](https://github.com/huggingface/diffusers/tree/main)'s pipeline feature.
+The pixel style and general posture(<b>front/side view<b>, with only the upper body visible to resemble the characteristics of portraits)

 ## Course of project
 ### Compeleted(as of MS3)
 - [X] Establish a functioning General Interface